appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

 5. Enable the Toggle buttons for the criteria and click on the SAVE button.

-6. Once all the configuration are made for the Process Flow.
-[Deploy and Execute](/processflow/deploying-and-executing-processfloww/) the Process Flow.
+6. Once all the configuration are made for the processflow.
+[Deploy and Execute](/processflow/deploying-and-executing-processfloww/) the processflow.

 7. After completion of the execution, you successfully view the snapshot for the Decision Node.
-[Click Here](/processflow/snapshot-processflow/) to know more about Process Flow Snapshots.
+[Click Here](/processflow/snapshot-processflow/) to know more about processflow Snapshots.
 The **Activity Log** against the `Decision node` in snapshot will display you the status of the condition.

 ![PFdecision5](\staticfiles\processflow\media\pfdecision5.PNG)